tl-its-umich-edu/unizin-validation/README.md

 Option 3 will run all the tables except course_section_enrollment which currently has a lot of columns that don't match up.

+To build this on docker you can do

+docker build -t unizin-sis-validate . && docker run -d --env-file .env unizin-sis-validate

 TODO:
 Add automatic download from S3 bucket for SIS CSV files using boto3